oplS17projects/Timberman/CHHAYHOUT_CHHOEU.md

     (~a "insert or replace into hs values('" name "', " score ")"))
 ```

 Before we use PostgreSQL, we were playing around with SQLite3.
 Althought we erased it, I just want to put it here.
 This function act as an offline/local storage for highscore.
 Which is the same as postgreSQL except it is offline.
 It will create a list of name and have a score correspondingly to the table.
-IT will score the highest value/score from highest to lowest.
+It will score the highest value/score from highest to lowest.